appacademy-prep-work/appacademy-prep-work.github.io/_includes/interviews/non-tech.md

 2. Practice the example questions below.
 3. Consider recording your personal pitch and reviewing the video, so that you can see what aspects of your presentation you might need to work on.
 Your body language is equally as important as your choice of words.
 4. Consider asking friends or family to do a mock interview with you, using the example questions provided below, and give you feedback.
+5. Explore the curriculum on [App Academy Open] [aao] to see how you like coding and App Academy's instructional style.

 ## Interview Tips